 Target awards, expressed as a percentage of base salary, have been established for all salaried employees, including NEOs.
-Target awards for NEOs ranged from 55% to 75% of base salary for 2022 and the range will remain unchanged in 2023, reflecting competitive practices in the market for similar positions.
+Target awards for NEOs ranged from 45% to 75% of base salary for 2023 and 45% to 90% in 2024, reflecting competitive practices in the market for similar positions.